23 September 2014

 His grandfather asked him if he had notified the hoofbestuurder (general manager).
 From his beach house, he could add little value to the crisis.

 It turned out to be an electrical fault.
 A new building was constructed that remained its Head Office till the company formally ceased to exist in October 1998 when Tiger Brands bought it and assimilated the group into its own operations.

-In the story about bacon and the art of living, I set the real historical facts of the creation and existence of Sir David’s Grandfathers company against the real life birth and existence of Woodys Consumer Brands (Pty) Ltd, in the late 2010’s and and early 2020’s.
+In the story about bacon and the art of living, I set the real historical facts of the creation and existence of Sir David’s Grandfathers company against the real-life birth and existence of Woodys Consumer Brands (Pty) Ltd, in the late 2010s and early 2020s.

 Woodys was in the first place created as a bacon processor even though it has branched into a wide variety of processed products.
 In the story, Woody’s is set up to supply its produce to passing ships and to the South African population through Sir Davids grandfathers company.

 I also track the development of bacon as we know it today through its absorbing historical roots that span the globe and the engaging and technical science behind bacon processing.